reserve-protocol/reserve-index-dtf/README.md

 Basket weights for each token are permitted to be up to 1e54, and are 27 decimal fixed point numbers.

-UoA (USD) Prices for individual tokens are permitted to be up to 1e45, and are 27 decimal fixed point numbers.
+UoA (nanoUSD) Prices for individual tokens are permitted to be up to 1e45, and are 27 decimal fixed point numbers.

 ### Weird ERC20s